art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

   - `.then*` and `.tap*` tests will still run if, and only if, a downstream test (of any sort) *is* selected by the test-runner.
   - `.softTap*` tests will not run unless explicitly selected by the test-runner.

-# How Failures and Skipped Tests are Handled
+# How Failures and Skipped-Tests are Handled

-Logically, if a test fails, all downstream tests can no longer complete.
+Logically, if step in a chained fails, all downstream tests can no longer complete (*).
 Therefor, those down-stream tests should be skipped.
 Here's how chained-test handles this in each test framework:

 - **Mocha:** [Mocha supports dynamically skipping tests with `this.skip()`](https://mochajs.org/#inclusive-tests).
 Chained-test takes advantage of this and skips any test which cannot be completed due to an earlier failure.

 - **Jest:** In Jest, chained-test will skip the dependent tests, but Jest only allows a test to be marked as successful or failed.
 Chained-test takes the least-noise approach.
 The test that actually failed is marked as failed for Jest.
-The remaining, dependent tests are not executed and marked as successful.
+The remaining, dependent tests are not executed, *but they are marked as successful in Jest's reporting*.

   > As-of November 2020, there is an [open feature-request for Jest to support dynamically skipped tests](https://github.com/facebook/jest/issues/8604) identical to Mocha's `this.skip()` capability. <br><br>Please add your support to the feature request if you enjoy using chained-test with Jest, as I do. - SBD

-Note: When a `.softTap*` test fails, dependent tests will still be executed.
+> (*): The exceptions are `.softTapIt/.softTestIt` tests.
+The "soft" signals it's ok to continue testing even if this test fails.

 # Getting Fancy: Test Trees